 Michael began his permaculture journey about 26 years ago when he picked up a copy of Permaculture One and the Introduction to Permaculture by Bill Mollison.
 He has applied the design principles and ethics of permaculture to his personal life.
 He is now enjoying the wonderful opportunities of being able to apply them to my workplace and my community.
 He enjoys learning about the many different facets of permaculture and design.
 Through his learning, he has also come to love teaching.
-He finally jumped in after reading and applying what he had learned and have since done 4 PDC's followed by my Permaculture Teacher Trainer with Rosemary Morrow and Nick Ritar, Dynamic Groups and Teacher trainers with Robin Clayfield.
-He has also completed the Advanced Permaculture Design Principle workshop with David Holmgren, Advanced Permaculture Design with Dan Palmer and the Forest Garden Design Intensive with Dave Jacke as well as the REX10 online with Darren Doherty plus many more.
-I aspire to be as inspirational and effective as my teachers.
+He finally jumped in after reading and applying what he had learned and have since done several PDC's.
+This was followed by a Permaculture Teacher Trainer with Rosemary Morrow and Nick Ritar, Dynamic Groups and Teacher trainers with Robin Clayfield.
+He has also completed the Advanced Permaculture Design Principle workshop with David Holmgren, Advanced Permaculture Design with Dan Palmer and the Forest Garden Design Intensive with Dave Jacke as well as the REX10 online with Darren Doherty plus many many more.
+He aspires to be as inspirational and practical as my teachers.
 He continues to do other courses to advance my knowledge and to increase the value which he provides in both my teaching, projects and consultations.

 Tim is a perennially ash and grease stained appropriate technology tinkerer with a professional mechanical background.
 A long time Permaculture practitioner in the past he has worked at The Permaculture research institute Australia as farm manager and teacher , with the the Koanga Institute(PRI) in NZ, Paul Wheatons rocket mass innovators events in the US and with long time friends The crew at Very Edible Gardens (VEG) in Melbourne where he teaches two or three times a year.
 More recently he has begun teaching the Appropriate technology section of the Northey street farm's thrice yearly PDC.
 He has a dual Permaculture diploma in Appropriate technology and teaching with a specialty in efficient wood combustion.
 He has also written the Ebook "The rocket powered oven" a step by step guide to building your own super efficient wood powered oven.